-In the limit $p \to \infty$ , the asymptotic behavior of the Fredholm determinant (5.13) is where the scaling parameter is $s \sim (\beta_c - \beta)N$ .
+In the limit $p \to \infty$, the asymptotic behavior of the Fredholm determinant (5.13) is where the scaling parameter is $s \sim (\beta_c - \beta)N$.
 This is similar to the asymptotics of the Fredholm determinant with the sine kernel discussed in Section 3.2, and in fact indicating of the bulk fluctuation.
 From the physical point of view, in the infinite limit, there are infinite number of the gaps as well as infinite number of the cuts.
-Then, the infinite-multicritical dynamics is related to the shrinking of the infinite gaps at a critical point, when infinite end points of the cuts collide, simultaneously.
+Then, the infinite-multi-critical dynamics is related to the shrinking of the infinite gaps at a critical point, when infinite end points of the cuts collide, simultaneously.
 The infinite number of the gaps can be seen as the phase of the full gap, i.e. no support for eigenvalues.
 Thus, when all the gaps shrink simultaneously, the model undergoes a transition to the phase of full support for the eigenvalues or in other words, the infinite number of cuts collide and eigenvalues cover the full circle.
-As we observe from Eq.(5.47), the phase transition between the full support and full gap is of the second order.
-This is a phase transition associated with the infinite number of edge fluctuations or in other words a zero-to-full support transition driven by the bulk fluctuation.
+As we observe from Eq.(5.47), the phase transition associated with the infinite number of edge fluctuations or in other words a zero-to-full support transition driven by the bulk fluctuation.